talks about MIRACLE MEAT

 - With a desire to make the world healthier (mind, body, and economy) through food, she works on various product developments and produces vegetable restaurants and healthy cafes.

-PLANT-BASED MEAT Great merits of MIRACLE MEAT and ways to cook it
+PLANT-BASED MEAT How to cook MIRACLE MEAT and what’s great about it

 When did you first encounter Ochiai sprouted soybean?
 And what’s great about it?